 - Be Aware of Road Hazards – Riding a bike can make you more susceptible to major accidents due to road conditions.
 Stay alert on the road to watch for potholes, cracks, and loose gravel.
 Additionally, weather hazards have a stronger impact on bikers than those tucked safely away in a standard motor vehicle.
 Be aware of local forecasts to protect yourself.

 - Keep Track of Road Markings – Maintain awareness of road markings such as lines and sign indicators.
 These markings will help you know what other motorists are doing and how to best share the road.

 Keeping these safety tips in mind, go out to enjoy the ride!
-If for some reason you are unable to avoid an accident, the Boughter Law Firm will be glad to take care of your personal injury needs.
+If for some reason you are unable to avoid an accident, Boughter Sinak, LLC will be glad to take care of your personal injury needs.
 Contact us for a free consultation today!